Thinking of starting an online store in Australia?

 - Large community of experts

-- You’re free to choose ecommerce hosting provider for your WooCommerce store
+- You’re free to choose ecommerce website hosting provider for your WooCommerce store

 - Limited scalability